SmartAIDa 2026

 About SmartAIDa

-The 2nd International Workshop on Smart AI Models and Data Sharing and Monetisation (SmartAIDa) aims to address the growing need for effective frameworks and technologies that enable the sharing, monetisation, and governance of AI models and datasets.
-As artificial intelligence becomes a cornerstone of innovation across industries, leveraging its full potential requires robust infrastructures, interoperability, and a focus on trust, security, and value creation.
+The 2nd International Workshop on Smart AI Models and Data Sharing and Monetisation (SmartAIDa) aims to address an increasing demand for effective frameworks and technologies that enable the sharing, monetisation, and governance of AI models and datasets.
+The rapid expansion and extended use of artificial intelligence is twofold, on one hand it promotes the development of new services to benefit people’s lives and generate profit for industries that adopt AI, in the other hand there is yet limitations in AI technologies and gaps that avoid advancing the AI deployment in some industries, this makes AI becoming a cornerstone of innovation across industries, leveraging its full potential requires robust infrastructures, interoperability, and a focus on trust, security, and value creation.

 The Workshop focuses on:

-AI Model and Dataset Sharing: Developing frameworks, platforms, and tools to facilitate secure, ethical, and interoperable sharing of AI models and datasets.
+AI Modelling and Dataset Sharing: Developing frameworks, platforms, dataspaces, and tools to facilitate secure, ethical, and interoperable sharing of AI models and datasets.

 Data Monetisation: Strategies for deriving economic value from datasets and AI models while ensuring compliance with data governance standards.

-Trust and Governance: Addressing trust, accountability, and ethical challenges in data-sharing ecosystems.
+Trust and Governance: Addressing trust, accountability, and ethical challenges in data-sharing industries, dataspaces and ecosystems.

-Technology Infrastructure: Leveraging cutting-edge technologies such as blockchain, edge computing, and IoT to support secure AI model sharing and data exchange.
+Technology Infrastructure: Leveraging cutting-edge technologies such as blockchain, edge computing, and IoT to support secure AI model sharing, cybersecurity techniques and data exchange.

-Applications and Use Cases: Exploring practical implementations in areas like healthcare, transportation, and finance.
+Applications and Use Cases: Exploring practical implementations in areas like healthcare, transportation, climate change and sustainability, industrial applications, and finance.

 SmartAIDa workshop is under the umbrella of IEEE SMARTCOMP 2026 (Messina, Italy, 22–25 June 2026).